Skip to Main Content

 AI Writing Detection has been disabled in the Turnitin Similarity Reports.
 For more information, see the NYU Knowledge Base articles below:

-It is unclear exactly how ChatGPT works.
-This uncertainty raises some questions that may help evaluate the accuracy, reliability, relevance, and authority of the text and/or citations that Chat GPT produces.
-Be aware that many AI text generators produce fake citations so it is imperative to always verify those sources.
+It is unclear exactly how Generative AI tools work.
+This uncertainty raises some questions that may help evaluate the accuracy, reliability, relevance, and authority of the text that AI tools produce.

-• Where does Chat GPT get its information from?
+• Where does the AI tool get its information from?

-• Can you identify the authors of the works Chat GPT is citing or pulling paragraphs from?
+• Can you identify the authors of the works the AI tool is citing or pulling paragraphs from?

 • Who or what materials are not cited?